Skip to content

 1. Using the net.minecraft.util.ResourceLocation constructor (this class is auto imported since version 0.4.0)

-• new ResourceLocation("domain:path")
+• new ResourceLocation('namespace:path')

-• new ResourceLocation("domain", "path")
+• new ResourceLocation('namespace', 'path')

-• new ResourceLocation("path") (defaults to minecraft domain)
+• new ResourceLocation('path') (defaults to minecraft namespace)

-• resource("domain:path")
+• resource('namespace:path')

-• resource("path") (defaults to the pack id specified in the run config (see here))
+• resource('path') (defaults to the pack id specified in the run config (see here))

 We can see that both methods are mostly the same except that the game object handler defaults to the pack id instead of minecraft.
 This way is the preferred way.